france-m52/python/README.md

 # python
-arquivos utilizados para a aula do curso de python coloquei mais uma linha para testar o github
+arquivos utilizados para a aula do curso de python

+apaguei a linha de cima